 2. Leave stand in strainer for 12 hours – wash thoroughly

-3. Leave stand for a maximum of 12 hours – feed to the birds
+3. Leave stand for a maximum of an hour – feed to the birds

 Under no circumstances feed sour seed to your birds.
 Discard any seed that looks wet and gluggy, and has a very strong odour.
 Also, if you believe that mould has occurred on your seed, rinse the seed in a solution of household

 bleach (approximately 1 tablespoon) as this will kill the mould without any harmful effects to your birds.